Crafting Immersive Product Experiences Through Behavioural Economics

 Identified user behaviour

 On Jar, users can start saving (daily, weekly or monthly) with autosave and manually as they wish.
-Some traits that we saw amongst users, that set the foundation for this new engagement feature…
+Some traits we observed among users that set the foundation for this new engagement feature…

-✅ We saw that about 30% of the users who start “Daily Saving” also do a one-time saving with a small amount on the same day.
+✅ We observed that about 30% of users who start “Daily Saving” also make a one-time saving of a small amount on the same day.

 ✅ Users who do not opt for “Daily Saving”, a small percentage of them also do a one-time saving with a small amount on the same day.